Telogen Effluvium: Causes, Treatment, and Regrowth

 It is important to note that telogen effluvium is a temporary condition, and the hair usually grows back within six to twelve months after the trigger has been removed.
 However, in some cases, telogen effluvium can become chronic and may require medical treatment.
 If you are experiencing hair loss, it is recommended to consult a healthcare provider or dermatologist for proper diagnosis and treatment.

-Telogen effluvium: Men
+Telogen Effluvium: Men

 Telogen effluvium is a type of hair loss that occurs when a large number of hair follicles on the scalp enter the resting phase of the hair growth cycle (known as the telogen phase) and subsequently shed their hair.
 This type of hair loss is usually temporary and can be caused by a variety of factors, including stress, illness, hormonal changes, medications, and nutritional deficiencies.